 In the immediate aftermath, World Vision sent semitrucks full of relief supplies to several church partners in Immokalee, Fort Myers, and the Florida Keys.
 We were able to reach more than 18,000 people in some of the hardest-hit areas with food, water, hygiene supplies, and other items.
 About 400 affected families also received $500 gift cards so they could purchase items they needed most, including materials to repair their homes.

-Thanks to generous donors and corporate partners, we were able to keep our warehouses around the country well-stocked to quickly respond to hurricanes Irma, Harvey, and Maria simultaneously.
+Thanks to generous donors and corporate partners, we could keep our warehouses around the country well-stocked to quickly respond to hurricanes Irma, Harvey, and Maria simultaneously.
 Our team was also able to deliver generators to local partners, including churches that needed power to serve hot meals to storm survivors.
 While the relief phase has moved toward rebuilding, we have committed to providing regular supplies shipments to a church partner in Immokalee to ensure their community is supported through the difficult recovery.

 World Vision staff in Haiti and the Dominican Republic also responded to damage in their countries, although they avoided the more severe effects felt in other parts of the Caribbean.

 How can I help disaster survivors?

-- Pray: Join us in praying for World Vision staff and responders as they help families recover and rebuild: Almighty Father, we ask for Your mercy on those hit hard by Hurricane Irma.
-Amid their struggle to recover, give them patience, peace, and hope that life will get better soon.
+- Pray: Join us in praying for World Vision staff and responders as they help families recover and rebuild.
+Almighty Father, we ask for Your mercy on those hit hard by Hurricane Irma.
+Amid their struggle to recover, give them patience, peace, and hope that their lives and livelihoods will improve.

 Learn more about hurricanes — how they form and how to prepare.